 Oswald West State Park

-Indian Beach may be the most iconic surf spot on Oregon’s northern coast, but Oswald West is the most popular and user-friendly.
+Now that Indian Beach is closed to car traffic due to a landslide, it’s very likely that the user-friendly beach at Oswald West is about to be even more lit than it already was.
 At the end of a one-mile hike along the Short Sand Creek you’ll find Short Sand Beach, or “Shorty’s” as it’s known to the throngs of entry-level surfers from Portland who show up every weekend with soft-top longboards strapped to their shiny new Tacomas.
 It’s great for these types, as it’s cove-like layout makes it nearly impossible to get carried away by riptide.
-It’s one of the few beaches that’s blown out with tourists and still incredibly chill.
+It’s one of the few beaches that’s blown out with tourists and still chill.
 If a pristine shoreline that backs into mounds of rocks and driftwood at the base of rocky, redwood- and hemlock-lined cliffs is what your mind’s eye conjures when you imagine a beach in Oregon, this is the spot.

 On one hand of Oregon’s populist beach spots is Short Sands, with its enclosed ambiance and almost hidden nature on account of the mile-long hike to get there.
 One the other hand is Pacific City, a beach that’s so easy to get to you can literally drive your car right onto it.
 In the summer it often resembles a beer commercial with all the city slickers throwing down brewskis out of the tailgates of their SUVs while the ocean crashes just a few feet away, and this point is further bolstered by the presence of Pelican Brewing -- one of the coast’s best and oldest breweries -- just a handful of yards in your rearview.
 A trip in the fall and early winter is when you can catch some tasty waves, and you really can’t beat the fact that Pelican has a shower attached to its backside for washing off wetsuits when you’re ready to call it a day.